shahyash29/shahyash29/README.md

 ### 💼 Software Developer | HealthCare Startup
 **December 2024 - Present**

-- Built secure backend infrastructure using NestJS and IPFS with Merkle-proof hashing for tamper-proof healthcare data transfers
-- Simulated high-load scenarios (1K–2K files) using JMeter and CloudWatch for production validation
-- Implemented automated regression testing with Python/Selenium, running every 48 hours
+In my current role at a healthcare startup, I have been instrumental in building secure backend infrastructure using NestJS and IPFS with Merkle-proof hashing to ensure tamper-proof healthcare data transfers.
+I've conducted comprehensive performance testing by simulating high-load scenarios with 1K–2K files using JMeter and CloudWatch to validate system reliability under production conditions.
+Additionally, I've implemented automated regression testing using Python and Selenium, scheduling these tests to run every 48 hours to maintain system stability and catch potential issues early in the development cycle.

 ### 🎓 Graduate Research Assistant | California State University Los Angeles
 **October 2024 - May 2025**

-- Developed Java-based Azure Function to ingest 50K+ HERE traffic records into Cosmos DB (80% manual work reduction)
-- Fine-tuned deep learning models using TensorFlow/Keras for traffic prediction accuracy improvement
-- Prototyped real-time transformer-based pipelines for multimodal data processing
+During my graduate research assistantship, I developed a Java-based Azure Function to efficiently ingest over 50K HERE traffic records into Cosmos DB, achieving an 80% reduction in manual work processes.
+I worked extensively with deep learning models, fine-tuning them using TensorFlow and Keras to improve traffic prediction accuracy for smart city applications.
+My research also involved prototyping real-time transformer-based pipelines for multimodal data processing, exploring scalable solutions for processing complex urban data streams from various sources.

 ### 🖥️ UI Developer (Software Engineer) | Media.net
 **August 2019 - August 2023**

-- Engineered responsive email templates in React.js achieving 85% cross-client rendering accuracy
-- Developed internal Email Builder Tool automating 60% of template creation via drag-and-drop functionality
-- Enhanced deployment reliability with CI/CD pipelines (Jenkins, GitHub Actions)
-- Mentored 2 developers and conducted code reviews for on-time project delivery
+At Media.net, I focused on engineering responsive email templates using React.js, achieving an impressive 85% cross-client rendering accuracy across various email platforms and devices.
+I spearheaded the development of an internal Email Builder Tool that revolutionized our template creation process by introducing drag-and-drop functionality, which automated 60% of template creation tasks and significantly reduced development time.
+I also enhanced our deployment reliability by implementing robust CI/CD pipelines using Jenkins and GitHub Actions, ensuring smoother and more reliable software releases.
+Throughout my tenure, I mentored 2 junior developers, conducted thorough code reviews, and collaborated closely with cross-functional teams to ensure on-time project delivery while maintaining high code quality standards.

 ---